 My results I’ve just shared with you tell me that this traffic source is EXTREMELY powerful.
 There’s a HUGE opportunity here for eCommerce retailers.
 The Pinterest ads network is just starting out, and its only going to get bigger and more robust.
 If Facebook and Google are any indicators (and they usually are) we have a year or two of extremely cheap, high quality traffic in front of us before Pinterest gets to be any kind of competitive (read: expensive).

 Thanks for taking the time to check out our results with Pinterest ads.
-I hope to see you live at the online workshop!

 Serve the world unselfishly and profit!